phosphor-icons/homepage/README.md

 - [blade-phosphor-icons](https://github.com/codeat3/blade-phosphor-icons) ▲ Phosphor icons in your Laravel Blade views
 - [wireui/phosphoricons](https://github.com/wireui/phosphoricons) ▲ Phosphor icons for Laravel
 - [phosphor-css](https://github.com/lucagoslar/phosphor-css) ▲ CSS wrapper for Phosphor SVG icons
-- [ruby-phosphor-icons](https://github.com/maful/ruby-phosphor-icons) ▲ Phosphor icons for Ruby and Rails applications.
+- [ruby-phosphor-icons](https://github.com/maful/ruby-phosphor-icons) ▲ Phosphor icons for Ruby and Rails applications

 If you've made a port of Phosphor and you want to see it here, just open a PR [here](https://github.com/phosphor-icons/phosphor-home)!